-Marijuana induced anxiety can be frightening.
+How to stop a panic attack while high?
+Marijuana-induced anxiety can be frightening.
 But what if we told you there are ways to reduce your anxiety and lessen the severity of your panic attack while high?

-Here, we will discuss why the panic attacks happen, give you steps to remedy them quickly, and help you to prevent them in the future.
+Here, we will discuss why panic attacks happen, give you steps to remedy them quickly, and help you to prevent them in the future.
 If you’re having one now, you can jump right to the panic attack remedies.

 Let’s start with the basics and learn what anxiety truly is.